Sunima5/Sunima5/README.md

 - 👋 Hi, I’m Sunima Rajbhandari
-- 👀 I’m interested in web development, UI/UX design.
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning UI/UX
+- 🌱 I’m currently an IT student.
 - 💞️ I’m looking to collaborate on projects of UI/UX
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her